containers/podman-desktop/website/blog/2024-11-12-ai-lab-first-app.md

 # Our first AI Application

 For our first experiment, we will work on a micro-service for the podman-desktop.io website.
-The micro-service would receive the search terms from the website, and would ask the model to find the best matching pages, before to return the result to the website.
+The micro-service would receive the search terms from the website, and would ask the model to find the best matching pages, before returning the result to the website.

 ![my first app](./img/ai-lab-first-app/00-my-first-ai-app.png)

 ## Preparing Podman Desktop and Podman AI Lab

-If you haven't done it yet, the first step is to [install Podman Desktop and its extension Podman AI Lab](https://podman-desktop.io/docs/ai-lab/installing).
+If you haven't done it yet, first [install Podman Desktop and its extension Podman AI Lab](https://podman-desktop.io/docs/ai-lab/installing).

 To have a better experience, it is recommended to use the GPU acceleration to serve the model.
 If you have such a GPU on your machine, you will need to create a Podman machine with the LibKrun provider (on MacOS).
 More details on [the GPU support for Podman AI Lab](https://developers.redhat.com/articles/2024/09/10/gpu-support-podman-ai-lab).